mrchow330/neighborhood-safety-backend/README.md

 - **Admin Dashboard**: A central hub for administrators to manage users and reports.
 - **Frontend Integration**: Displays server status and uptime on the frontend, with real-time updates (if need be).
 - **Manage users and reports**: Allows users with admin privaleges to manage regular users and submitted reports easily.
+- **Send automated emails**: Allows the system to send automatic emails whenever the status of a report changes

 ## Project Structure